AdaCore/ada-spark-rfcs/features/rfc-ghost-fields-and-parameters.md

    A, B : Integer with Ghost => Runtime;
    C : Integer with Ghost => Static;
    D : Integer;
-end record; -- Depends on Runtime and Static
+end record; -- Uses Runtime and Static

 type Container is record
    R : Rec;
-end record; -- Depends also on Runtime and Static
+end record; -- Uses Runtime and Static via Rec
 ```

+Note that this is the *logical* set of levels used by the type.
+As covered
+below, the corresponding ``Ghost_Depend`` declaration only needs to mention
+the non-static levels (here, ``Runtime``).

 Code completion can introduce ghost level dependence.
 In this case however,
 the specification must allow for such introduction with the Ghost_Depend